Registration and Academic Standards for Graduate Students

 - Action(s) that the student believes should be taken to resolve the problem

-3. The written statement shall be directed to the Student Services Specialist.
+3. The written statement shall be directed to the director of student experience.

 4. The dean or dean's designee may request that the individual(s) named in the grievant's written statement prepare a written statement responding to the grievant.